VITObelgium/asb-usecases/README.md

 #### Dynamic list splitter

 This is also a builtin process that takes an array of strings as json.
-It splits up the array and indepenently launches the next process in the chain.
+It splits up the array and indepenently launches instances of the following process in the chain.
-Note that the splitter is a smart process in terms of resource management.
-For example if 10 cpus available and each process is using 2, but the split yields to 50 processes: the splitter ensures that 5 processes willbe running concurrently.
+Note that the splitter is a smart process in terms of resource management: for example if 10 cpus available and each process is using 2, but the split yields to 50 processes: the splitter ensures that at a time 5 processes will be running concurrently.

 #### Compute NDVI